History of art

 - Exchange ideas and develop questions with a group of like-minded peers.

-- Gain practical knowledge and develop your interpretative skills through museum and gallery visits in Oxford and London, offering you a rare chance to gain first-hand experience of the visual arts.
+- Gain practical knowledge and develop your interpretative skills through museum and gallery visits in Oxford and London.

-- Fit study around your commitments and responsibilities through combining online digital learning with in-person teaching.
+- Fit study around your commitments and responsibilities by combining online digital learning with in-person teaching.

 Short courses for adult learners